top of page

 00:00 / 03:37

-Steve later invited Donna to join R&B/Funk band H Street, which featured incredible musicians including John Flanders, who had toured with Frank Zappa, and Tony Mason, formerly with Motown Records and bassist Fabian Martinez who she would end up playing with for 20+ years.
+Steve later invited Donna to join R&B/Funk band H Street, which featured incredible musicians including John Flanders, who had toured with Frank Zappa, Tony Mason, formerly with Motown Records and bassist Fabian Martinez who she would end up performing with for 20+ years.

 Simplify This HouseFelicia Sorensen w/ Donna Gibbons